dlovitch/gh-2fa-checker/README.md

 SLACK_API_TOKEN
 SLACK_NOTIFICATION_CHANNEL
 ```

+There is one optional variable, `ADMINS_ONLY`, which if set will restrict the search to only admin users.

+To get set up:

 1. Generate a GitHub token for the `GITHUB_TOKEN` parameter by going here: https://github.com/settings/tokens
   * The only required permission is `read:org`